mattfenwick/NMRPyStar/README.md

  - error reporting:  how, when, and with what context information

-   Accurately reporting where and why input is malformed is a key aspect of a parser that's nice to use.
+   Accurately reporting where and why makes it easier to locate and fix errors.

    Arguably, error reporting should be part of a format specification -- this parser does its best to report errors, but it's not always clear how an error should be reported.
 Suggestions welcome!